MD-TopGun/Willys-Project/README.md

 https://github.com/MD-TopGun/Willys-Project

 # Important Note!
-Due to Cloudfront rules implemented by Willys, the features should be run one by one otherwise Willys will block the ip address.
+Due to Cloudfront rules implemented by Willys, we have implemented driver sleeps and commented some of the scenario outlines.

 # Before Running the Test cases
 Use this script: npm install updated-selenium-cucumber-js